dotnet/docs-aspire/docs/extensibility/custom-component.md

 ### Add health checks

 [Health checks](../fundamentals/health-checks.md) are a way to monitor the health of a component.
-In the case of MailKit, you can check if the connection to the SMTP server is healthy.
+With MailKit, you can check if the connection to the SMTP server is healthy.
 Add the following code to the `MailKit.Client` project in a file named _MailKitHealthCheck.cs_:

 :::code source="snippets/MailDevResource/MailKit.Client/MailKitHealthCheck.cs":::